 One of the best ways to improve your running is to continue to implement different running workouts into your weekly training routine.

-The old saying, if you keep doing what your doing, you will keep getting what you’re getting.
+The old saying, if you keep doing what you're doing, you will keep getting what you're getting.

 If you have been doing the same running routine and not getting the results possibly this post is for you.